 For the evening, it is this area in Zone Four, Cuatro Grados Norte, and it is probably the coolest place to go.
 Like they have all these outdoor restaurants, bars, and even some places where you can hear live music.
 And it’s a really fun place to visit in the evening and towards the nighttime.

 If you have 24 hours, I definitely recommend seeing Zone One, which is a historic area.
 Cayala, which is a more modern area, outdoor spaces, walking around, and then Cuatro Grados Norte, which is like the restaurants, outdoor bars, coffee shops, all that.
-It’s more of an evening fun time.
-And this pretty much goes on every single day.
+It’s more of an evening fun time, you can also try Sublime restaurant, and this pretty much goes on every single day.
 So obviously weekends are a lot busier than other days, but overall you will always see people there.

 The restaurants are always open and it’s just really fun.
 So this could be a really fulfilling day in Guatemala City, where you’ll get the most out of visiting this city.